wp-plugins/posts-to-adn/readme.txt

 3. Configure your account from the new Posts to ADN Settings submenu

 == Changelog ==

+= 1.3.1 =
+* Now using the App.net Files API for the image annotation.
+* Using WordPress thumbnail fallback if the Featured Image is not set.

 = 1.3 =
 * Added the ability to post the Featured Image on ADN.